-This week is Infrastructure Week.
 What do you think of when you hear “infrastructure?”
 Streets, bridges, railroads, electricity?
 All things we see every day – on the way to work, to school, when waiting at a railroad crossing.
-It is quite obvious when asphalt cracks and potholes develop and we want to call the City or County and ask them to fix it.
+It is quite obvious when asphalt cracks and potholes develop and we want to call the city or county and ask them to fix it.

 However, there is more to infrastructure than what quite literally meets the eye.
 We tend to be rather oblivious to the infrastructure a few feet below the wheels of our cars: the water distribution and sewer collection systems that supply us with clean safe water and convey our (mostly) liquid waste away from our homes.
 Of course the piping is not all – in many communities the clean water comes from water treatment plants that supply enough treated, disinfected, safe water to allow us to drink, cook, wash, and water our yards at the turn of a faucet day after day.
 In addition, wastewater treatment plants treat our wastewater until it is safe to be discharged to our rivers, streams, groundwater, or for watering crops, while protecting our water resources so they will be available for downstream and future users.